fiftydinar/secureblue.dev/content/FEATURES.md

 - Provide tooling for automatically setting up and enabling LUKS TPM2+PIN integration for unlocking LUKS drives (on devices where the TPM is free of known vulnerabilities).
 - Provide tooling for automatically setting up and enabling LUKS FIDO2 integration for unlocking LUKS drives.
 - Provide toggles for a variety of the hardening set by default, for user convenience (`ujust --choose`).

+## [General ease-of-use] (#general-ease)
+{: #general-ease}

+- Provide out-of-the-box support for patent-encumbered codecs and drivers, which Fedora doesn't provide for legal reasons.
+- Provide server images with the ZFS kmod and tooling preinstalled (`-zfs`).
+- Provide images for any desired Nvidia driver and kmod configuration: `main` images with Nouveau + NVK, `nvidia` images with the Nvidia-closed kmod and drivers, and `nvidia-open` images with the Nvidia-open kmod and drivers.
+- Provide tooling to easily change desktop environments by rebasing between our images (`ujust rebase-secureblue`).
+- Install Homebrew, which (optionally) simplifies software installation and management of CLI apps.